Creating Plot Twists

 // v2.0 - Keep old function for in-flight callbacks

-async syncBatch(batchNumber: number, authToken: string, calendarId: string) {
+async syncBatch(batchNumber: number, calendarId: string) {

 // Old implementation still works for callbacks created in v1.x

-this.processOldBatch(batchNumber, authToken, calendarId);
+this.processOldBatch(batchNumber, calendarId);

 }